 - Mark Carrigan - University of Manchester, UK

 Social media has become an inescapable part of academic life.
 It has the power to transform scholarly communication and offers new opportunities to publish and publicise your work, to network in your discipline and beyond and to engage the public.
 However, to do so successfully requires a careful understanding of best practice, the risks, rewards and what it can mean to put your professional identity online.

-Inside you'll find practical guidance on how to use social media effectively for academic purposes, from publicising your work and building networks to engaging the public with your research.
+Inside you'll find practical guidance and thoughtful insight on how to approach the opportunities and challenges that social media presents in ways that can be satisfying and sustainable as an academic.
 The guide has been updated throughout to reflect changes in social media and digital thinking since the last edition, including: